lhor/Verrucomicrobiota/README.md

 ### 2. Verrucomicrobiota MAGs from Helgoland

 A total of 182 MAGs were classified as 'Verrucomicrobia' according to checkM and were selected for further analyses.
 A complete list is available in 'MAGs.reps95.Verrucomicrobiota.list'.
 A complete summary of all genome and taxonomic features for all 182 MAGs is available in 'MAGs.reps95.Verrucomicrobiota.xls'.
-To capture a higher intra-population diversity the MAGs within the Verrucomicrobiota group, all genomes were de-replicated at 99% ANI resulting in 26 representatives.
+To capture a higher intra-population diversity the MAGs within the *Verrucomicrobiota* group, all genomes were de-replicated at 99% ANI resulting in 26 representatives.
 The two additional MAGs c29 and c6 originated from the clusters c13 and c7.
 Thus, a total of 26 MAGs (ANI99) and 24 MAGs (ANI95) were determined depending on the ANI cutoff.

 In order to improve the quality of the MAGs, anvio' was used to reduce contamination in some MAGs according to their [recommendations](http://merenlab.org/2017/01/03/loki-the-link-archaea-eukaryota/).
+The following *Verrucomicrobiota* cleaned and updated genomes were uploaded to the [PRJEB28156 study in ENA](https://www.ebi.ac.uk/ena/browser/view/PRJEB28156)

 Gene predictions and initial gene annotations were determined using Prokka as folllow:
 ```